bitherhq/documentation/source/network/test-networks.rst

 Test Networks
 ********************************************************************************

-Morden testnet
+Bither testnet
 ================================================================================
-Morden is a public Bither alternative testnet.
+It is a public Bither testnet.
 It is expected to continue throughout the Frontier and Homestead milestones of the software.

 Usage